isaomatsunami/simple-webGL/README.md

 }
 </script>
 ```

-webGL processes each vertex by this vertex shader and get the result, gl_Position.
+When webGL is ordered to draw POINT/LINE/TRIANGLEs, At first, it processes every vertex by using this vertex shader and get the result, gl_Position.
+Next, it calculates which pixels need to be painted; In case of LINE, for example, pixels which lies between 2 gl_Positions are picked up.

-Fragment shader
+For each pixel, webGL calls the fragment shader. it must fill gl_FragColor, fixed name, which is vec4 (r, g, b, alpha). r/g/b/alpha is value in [0,1].

+In this case, gl_FragColor is (1,1,1,1), perfect white.

 ```
 <script id="shader-fs" type="x-shader/x-fragment">